Transformation 2 – Address Impact of Climate Change on Humanitarian Action

 COP27 Engagement - Analyses, Key Messages, Announcements and Resources

-Subject/ Environment / Climate & environment / COP27 /
+Subject/ Climate & environment / COP27 /

 Description